atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 1. if you kill yourself, you won't be able to read *one hundred years of solitude*.
 2. if you try to kill yourself and fail, you will be sent back to inpatient, probably for a much longer time, which would be worse than both dying successfully and living how you are now.

-it was an ev-calculation for me. whatever had drawn me to try to kill myself in the first place was overshadowed by the certainty and dread of these two possibilities.
+it was an ev calculation for me. whatever had drawn me to try to kill myself in the first place was overshadowed by the certainty and dread of these two possibilities.

 ** Why you should stop wanting to kill yourself**
 -
 there are very many good reasons to not kill yourself. for example:

-- to kill yourself is the biggest pain and destruction you can possibly cause for those around you.
+- to kill yourself is the biggest pain and destruction you can possibly cause for those around you. i know this as a former inflictor of this pain, as someone who has observed its effect on others, and as someone who has been on the receiving end.
 - to kill yourself
 -